 The Company requires no collateral from its major airline partners or customers, but monitors the financial condition of its major airline partners.
 Under the majority of the Company's code-share agreements, the Company receives weekly payments from its major code-share partners that approximate a significant percentage of the compensation earned for such period.
-Additionally, the Company provides certain customer service functions at multiple airports for various airlines and the Company maintains an allowance for doubtful accounts receivable based upon expected collectability of all accounts receivable.
-The Company's allowance for doubtful accounts totaled \$18,000 and \$158,000 as of December 31, 2019 and 2018, respectively.
-For the years ended December 31, 2019, 2018 and 2017, the Company's contractual relationships with Delta and United combined accounted for approximately 77.6%, 81.4% and 82.9%, respectively of the Company's total revenues.
+Additionally, the Company provides certain customer service functions at multiple airports for various airlines and the Company maintains a credit loss reserve based upon expected collectability of all accounts receivable.
+For the years ended December 31, 2020, 2019 and 2018, the Company's contractual relationships with Delta and United combined accounted for approximately 76.4%, 77.6% and 81.4%, respectively of the Company's total revenues.